CS2103JAN2017-W13-B2/main/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with
        the file that contains the data of your previous Task Manager folder.
-You can do this my using the set-storage command.
+Remember to change the data file used by using the set-storage command.

 ## 6. Command Summary